 Noah J Nelson on Wednesday, Jun.
 27th

-Opinions in the Game of Buzz belong to Noah Nelson alone.
+Opinions in Game of Buzz are those of the author alone.

 You just got spanked by Wall Street for your over-hyped IPO.
 Why?
 Because your product way underperforms.
 I’m not talking about how poor your iPhone app is– although don’t think I didn’t notice that you’re having to rewrite that– or the way that you keep changing the rules for how your social network works.
 I’m talking about your real customers: businesses.
 They keep abandoning you.

 Because for the biggest social network, the largest single aggregator of human attention on the planet, you do a hideous job of actually communicating with your users.
 Which begs the question: if you don’t know how to communicate with your own captive audience, how the hell is anyone supposed to believe that they can talk to your user base using your own system,

 Look at the rollout on Timeline.
 Sure, you tried.
 You thought you were pulling an Apple when you made your f8 announcement.
 That you were giving everyone a good head start on getting ready of the change.
 What did you get in response?
 Ridicule, parody and anger.
 The conventional wisdom is that you blindsided your users with the change.
 Not guys like me, mind you, I was ready and excited.
 Guys like me are the exception.
 We’re tech geeks for the love of Kibo, always on the make for the latest and greatest.
 I’ll spend all day ridiculing Google’s Project Glass today while simultaneously salivating over the prospect of strapping that thing to my face.
 My cousins?
 Not so much.